Beginner

 Is it legal?

 Standard employment contracts don't include any clauses about the employee agreeing not to do any other for-profit activities outside the employment.
 Making money outside your main job isn't prohibited, but you probably agreed to some limits on what you can do.
-What most employment contracts do contain is a clause about you not commercially using the information obtained while employed, not working or collaborating with the competition, and even a non-compete clause that prohibits you from entering the industry for a specific period (usually 1 or 2 years) after you end your employment.
+What most employment contracts do contain is a clause about you not commercially using the information obtained while employed, not working or collaborating with the competition, and even a non-compete clause that prohibits you from entering the industry for a certain period (usually 1 or 2 years) after you end your employment.

 IP you produced during your employment

 The employment contract clause to be extremely careful about is the one that states that the employer will own all intellectual property you produce during your employment (whether at work or on your own time).
 Your employer owning the IP produced while you're at work is logical and standard practice.
 But him owning the IP you create in your free time - that's unusual in most industries.
 If this is the case, you must carefully consider your next steps.
 Suppose you build an influencer profile with tons of content and tens of thousands of followers while employed and tied by a contract with this clause.
 It's very likely your employer can easily claim ownership of your profile, including all the content you produced.
-If your solopreneur activities won't involve the production of intellectual property but will be mainly consultation-based, you should be all right.
+If your solopreneur activities won't involve the production of intellectual property but will be mainly consultation-based, you should be alright.

 Real-world scenarios